phamtuanchip/mailfilter/README.md

-- 4) Check source code and build your self
+- 4) Check source code and build yourself
   For binary source code you could get the latest from this link https://github.com/phamtuanchip/mailfilter/archive/v1.zip Unzip folder to anywhere you like e.g. C:\
   Buld with maven